antonmi/job_reactor/README.markdown

 Use asynchronous [http requests], [websockets], [etc.], [etc.], and [etc].
 See page [advance usage].
 5. Deferred and periodic jobs
 -----------------------------
-You can use deferred jobs which will run 'after' some time or 'start_at' given time.
+You can use deferred jobs which will run 'after' some time or 'run_at' given time.
-You can create periodic jobs which will every given time period and cancel them with condition.
+You can create periodic jobs which will run every given time period and cancel them on condition.
 6. No polling
 -------------
 There is no storage polling.
 Absolutely.
-When node receives job (no matter instant, periodic or deferred) there will be EventMachine timer created which will give job at the right time.
+When node receives job (no matter instant, periodic or deferred) there will be EventMachine timer created which will start job at the right time.
 7. Full job control
 -------------------
 If error occur in the job you can see it in errbacks and do what you want.